ankuku/robotics-project-mscv/README.md

 ![alt test](https://github.com/WinSoon/robotics-project-mscv/blob/master/img/waypoint.JPG)

-1) Home- Where we start the turtlebot and the place where the turtlebot returns
+1) Home - Where we start the turtlebot and the place where the turtlebot returns
-2) Greek- The first waypoint, named in respect of the Greek team in our class.
+2) Greek - The first waypoint, named in respect of the Greek team in our class.
-3) Front- The second way point, which is in front of the lab
+3) Front - The second way point, which is in front of the lab
-4) France- The third waypoint, named in respect of the French team in our class.
+4) France - The third waypoint, named in respect of the French team in our class.
-5) Rear- The fourth way point, which is at the back of the lab
+5) Rear - The fourth way point, which is at the back of the lab

 ## Localization, Autonomous Navigation, and Task Activation

-The core of the program is based on the ROS by Example code that is given to us in the ROS By Example Vol1, that can be obtained via this link
+The core of the program is based on the ROS by Example code that is given to us in the ROS By Example, Volume 1, that can be obtained via this link:

 https://github.com/pirobot/rbx1/blob/indigo-devel/rbx1_nav/nodes/nav_test.py